 There were plenty of other scopes available on the market.
 But they didn’t reach our standard.
 That’s why these are the ones that we consider to be the best scopes for Hornet .17.
 You are welcome to take outside of this suggestion.

-But from what we gathered, many of other scopes have terrible customer feedback.
-It’s better to stay safe than taking risk.
+But from what we gathered, many of the other scopes have terrible customer feedback.
+It’s better to stay safe than to take risks.
 The rest is up to you.

 Scopes:- 17 HMR | 17 WSM | 270 Winchester | 22 Hornet | 300 PRC | 303 Lee Enfield | 338 Lapua | 350 Legend | 35 Whelen | 375 HH | 50 MM | Benjamin 392 | Benjamin Marauder | Bergara B14 HMR 308 | Marlin 1895 SBL | Marlin 336 | Marlin 795 | Marlin Model 60 | MK12 | Pre 64 Model 70 | PRS Production Class | PTR 91 | Remington 597 | Remington 700 | Remington 783 | Rossi RS22 | Ruger Gunsite Scout | Ruger Mini 14 | Ruger Mini 30 | RWS 48 | Saint Victor 308 | Savage 220 | Savage 64F | Savage 99 | Savage Mark II